Skip to content

 • set colorcolumn=81: Highlights the 81st column to help with line length limits.

 There are various hotkeys that you can use in normal mode to speed up development in vim.
 These hotkeys should not be prefixed with a colon; they’re not full-fledged commands—just hotkeys that you can use at any time while in normal mode.
 As you type them, nothing will appear on the screen.
 That’s okay since each of these hotkeys is just a couple of key presses.
-These hotkeys are case-sensitive (e.g., the gg hotkey command is very different from the GG hotkey command).
+These hotkeys are case-sensitive (e.g., the gg hotkey command is very different from the G hotkey command).

 • Pressing yy will copy the current line of code (the one the cursor is on) into the vim clipboard.